Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Discussion

 Because violation of each of the inequalities we have considered is related to an advantage for some information-processing task---specifically, parity-oblivious multiplexing and the CHSH game---it follows that our experimental upper bounds on these violations imply an upper bound on the possible advantage for these tasks.
 More generally, our techniques can be used to derive limits on advantages for any task that is powered by nonlocality or contextuality.

 Our results also exclude deviations from quantum theory that have some theoretical motivation.
-For instance, Brassard et al.~\cite{Brassard06} have shown that communication complexity becomes trivial if one has CHSH inequality violations of $\frac{1}{2}+\frac{1}{\sqrt{6}} \simeq 0.908$ or higher.
-If one assumes that this is the actual threshold at which communication complexitybecomes nontrivial (as opposed to being a nonstrict upper bound) and if one endorses the nontriviality of communication complexity should as a principle that the true theory of the world ought to satisfy, then one has reason to speculate that the true theory of the world might achieve a CHSH inequality violation somewhere between the quantum bound of 0.8536 and 0.908.
+For instance, Brassard {\em et al.}~\cite{Brassard06} have shown that communication complexity becomes trivial if one has CHSH inequality violations of $\frac{1}{2}+\frac{1}{\sqrt{6}} \simeq 0.908$ or higher.
+If one assumes that this is the actual threshold at which communication complexity becomes nontrivial (as opposed to being a nonstrict upper bound) and if one endorses the nontriviality of communication complexity as a principle that the true theory of the world ought to satisfy, then one has reason to speculate that the true theory of the world might achieve a CHSH inequality violation somewhere between the quantum bound of 0.8536 and 0.908.
 Our experimental bound, however, rules out most of this range of values.

-As a test (and exclusion) of the hypothesis of universal noncontextuality, our experiment represents a significant improvement over the best previous experiment~\cite{mazurek2016experimental}.
-The reason is that it addresses what was identified in Ref.~\cite{mazurek2016experimental} to be the greatest weakness of that experiment, namely, the extent of the evidence for the claim that a given set of measurements or preparations should be considered tomographically complete.
-Recall that every assessment of operational equivalence among two preparations (measurements) rests upon the assumption that one has compared their statistics for a tomographically complete set of measurements (preparations).
+Our experiment also provides a test (and exclusion) of the hypothesis of universal noncontextuality.
+In this capacity, it represents a significant improvement over the best previous experiment~\cite{mazurek2016experimental} expecially vis-a-vis what was identified in Ref.~\cite{mazurek2016experimental} to be the greatest weakness of that experiment, namely, the extent of the evidence for the claim that a given set of measurements or preparations should be considered tomographically complete.
+Recall that every assessment of operational equivalence among two preparations (measurements)---from which one deduces the nontrivial consequences of universal noncontextuality---rests upon the assumption that one has compared their statistics for a tomographically complete set of measurements (preparations).

-The experiment reported in Ref.~\cite{mazurek2016experimental} implemented eight distinct effects and eight distinct states and proceeded to demonstrate that four effects and four states were sufficient to predict the statistics for all of the others, hence providing {\em some} evidence for the cardinalities of the tomographically complete sets of effects and states being four, in agreement with the quantum prediction.
-Such experimental evidence is, however, quite weak.
-As noted in Ref.~\cite{mazurek2016experimental}, one can and should provide stronger evidence for any claim of tomographic completeness, because every claim of operational equivalence rests on correctly identifying the tomographically complete sets.
-The experiment reported herein overcomes this deficiency of the previous experiment by providing much stronger evidence in support of the claim that the set of measurements (preparations) that were implemented are in fact tomographically complete.